realm/realm-java/README.md

 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [info@realm.io](mailto:info@realm.io).

+The directory `realm/config/studio` contains lint and style files recommended for project code.
+Import them from Android Studio with Android Studio > Preferences... > Code Style > Manage... > Import, or Android Studio > Preferences... > Inspections > Manage... > Import.
+Once imported select the style/lint in the drop-down to the left of the Manage... button.

 ## License

 Realm Java is published under the Apache 2.0 license.